True Facts about Hot Yoga and Weight loss

 How to Safely Start Hot Yoga

-If you have any health issue it might be a good idea to check with your doctor if this is an activity for you.
+If you have any health issues it might be a good idea to check with your doctor if this is an activity for you.

 Hot Yoga for beginners has to be in a slow pace class.
 Many studios offer Restorative Yoga and Yin Yoga, where all levels are welcome.